FluentValidation/FluentValidation/docs/aspnet.md

 }
 ```

 In order for ASP.NET to discover your validators, they must be registered with the services collection.
-You can either do this by calling the `AddTransient` method for each of your validators:
+You can do this by calling the `AddTransient` method for each of your validators:

 ```csharp